-In this post we will discuss about Transactions in SQL Server 2008.
-Also you can check out my previous posts on:
+In this post, we will discuss Transactions in SQL Server 2008.
+Also, you can check out my previous posts on:

 A transaction is a single operation or set of operations that succeed or fail together as a whole.
 Means suppose in a transaction there are 3 statements, then either it will execute all statements or it will not execute any statement.

 Transactions allow you to ensure consistency in your data.